JordanHendl/koji/README.md

 ## Sample Binaries

 Example programs live under the `examples/` directory and can be run with `cargo run --example <name>`.
+These require a Vulkan-capable GPU and a working window system.
 Some of the heavier demos are gated behind the `gpu_tests` feature flag.
 See [examples/README.md](examples/README.md) for a description of each example and exact commands.